 The information above is intended for developers working on the rest of Buildbot, and treating the database layer as an abstraction.
 The remainder of this section describes the internals of the database implementation, and is intended for developers modifying the schema or adding new methods to the database layer.

-It’s difficult to change the database schema significantly after it has been released, and very disruptive to users to change the database API.
+It’s difficult to change the database schema, especially after it has been released.
+Changing the database API is disruptive to users.
 Consider very carefully the future-proofing of any changes here!

 The root of the database connectors,

 master.db, is a

 DBConnectorinstance.
 Its main purpose is to hold a reference to each of the connector components, but it also handles timed cleanup tasks.

 If you are adding a new connector component, import its module and create an instance of it in this class’s constructor.

 This is the base class for connector components.